compoundingeffects/bigpictureschool/business_studies.md

     - Earning more money than what it costs to make something
     - Giving customers something they think is worth the price

 5. **What is a market**?
-Think of a market like a farmers' market, but bigger.
+A market is like a farmers' market, but bigger.
 It's where businesses and customers come together.
 It works on two main things:
     - How much stuff businesses want to sell (supply)
     - How much stuff people want to buy (demand)